kelsicw/paperchain/README.md

 ## File Structure

-To navigate the code with ease, please refer to this file structure:
+To navigate the codebase, please refer to this file structure:

 <ul>
   <li>Index.html</li>